List of Pakistan national cricket captains: Women's One Day International captains

 This is a list of cricketers who have captained the Pakistani women's cricket team for at least one women's one-day international.
 The table of results is complete as of present(2017).
 Pakistan have only ever competed in one World Cup, that of 1997/8, when they finished bottom of their qualifying group.

-The current Captain is Bismah Maroof.
-She was appointed after ICC Women's World Cup 2017.
+The current Captain is Nida Dar.
+She was appointed since April 2023.

 Youth cricket

 Under-19 Test captains

 captained the Pakistani Under-19 cricket team for at least one under-19 Test match.
 The table of results is complete to the second Test against Sri Lanka in 2004/5.
 A cricketer who has a symbol of ♠ next to a Test match series describes their role as captain and their participation in at least one game for the team.
 The rules of the Under-19 cricket describes no youth, captains the side for more than one year.

 The current Captain is Qasim Akram.
 He is appointed in April 2021.